HOW TO CHECK YOUR PYTHON VERSION

 • Final is the last version and the one released to the general public.

-If you want to try out new features before anyone else, you can download these release levels.
+You can download these release levels if you want to try out new features before anyone else.

 Serial is for the smallest changes.
 The Python-Dev team increments it as they make changes to the alpha, beta and candidate versions.